kudobuilder/kudo.dev/content/docs/cli.md

 ### Installation

-You can either install the CLI plugin using `brew`:
+You can either download CLI binaries for linux or MacOS from our [release page](https://github.com/kudobuilder/kudo/releases), or install the CLI plugin using `brew`:

 ```bash
 brew tap kudobuilder/tap